Tampa Bicycle Accident Lawyers Near You

 Bicycle riders have some of the same rights as motor vehicle drivers on Florida’s roads.
 Unfortunately, drivers do not always respect these rights; careless driving and reckless decisions often result in serious injuries for cyclists.
 Even with proper safety equipment, bicycle riders are extremely exposed, and even “minor” accidents can result in serious, life-altering injuries.

-If you or a loved one has suffered serious injuries in a bicycle crash, we want to help you get fair compensation for your damages.
+If you or a loved one has suffered serious injuries in a bicycle crash or e-bike accident, we want to help you get fair compensation for your damages.
 Here are several reasons why we believe we’re the right law firm for you:

 The decision to hire a bicycle accident injury lawyer is not one to be taken lightly, and we understand if you aren’t quite ready to speak with an attorney about your case.
 The page contains information that you may find useful in the aftermath of a bicycle accident.
 We encourage you to spend some time here to get up to speed on your rights and options moving forward.